cosmeoes/keymapper/README.md

 if you don't want to use pip you can find the repositories for the dependencies in the [dependencies section](#dependencies) and install them as you want.

 # Usage
-To use this script just run the keyMapper.pyw file, if you have python installed must likely it double clicking on it will run it, but you can also run it from the command prompt using:
+To use this script just run the keyMapper.pyw file, if you have python installed double clicking on it should run it, but you can also run it from the command prompt using:
 ```
 python keyMapper.pyw
 ```